mariocuomo/Experimenting-With-Security-Copilot/skilling series/Day 3 - GPT and LogicApp/Nitrxgen_LogicApp/README.md

 # Lookup external data with Logic App plugin

 This plugin example shows how to pass parameters to a Logic App.
-The Logic App looks up an MD5Hash on Nitrixgen.
+The Logic App looks up an MD5Hash on Nitrxgen.
 The same example but with a plugin API is shown [here](https://github.com/mariocuomo/Experimenting-With-Security-Copilot/tree/main/skilling%20series/Day%202%20-%20API/NoAuth_API).

 Simply what you do is define the following information in the plugin manifest: